wernerglinka/metalsmith-first/src/index.md

         - Swup for cool page transitions and faster loads.

         ### Oh, and One More Thing
         There's this tool I made called [Metalsmith Start](https://github.com/wernerglinka/ms-start/).
 It's a CLI utility that helps set up your frontmatter.
 Gives you a head start.
+If you want to learn more about the sections that are available, check out the [MS-Start Documentation](https://ms-start-docs.netlify.app/) site.

         But if you're not into that, no worries.
 Just make a new page in `src` and slap on the frontmatter you need.
-For all the nitty-gritty, check the [Metalsmith Components](https://metalsmith-components.netlify.app/) docs.